T-Obuchi/SLRpackage_AcceleratedCV_matlab/README.md

 # REQUIREMENT AND PREPARATION
 As a subroutine, cyclic coordinate descent (CCD) algorithm implemented by C language is used, and hence please prepare your own C compiler connected to matlab.
-Mex source files are provided, and they can be compiled by typing
+Mex source files are provided.
+To compile them, pleae move to the "routine" folder and type
 ```matlab
     mex CCD_LASSO.c
     mex CCD_SCAD.c